 “I was riding the scooter.
-Mom wanted to go to a store and she asked me to park the scooter on one side of the road, right in front of the store.
-The parking was at the end of a slope and that meant I had to descend a few feet and park in between other vehicles that ended up flanking my scooter closely, on both the sides."
+Mom wanted to go into a store, and she asked me to park the scooter on one side of the road.
+The parking was at the end of a slope, which meant I had to descend a few feet and park in between other vehicles that ended up flanking my scooter closely on both the sides.”

-Alisha continued, "It was difficult for me to park, but I managed anyway.
-We went to the store and when mom finished her work, we came out.
-I could sense the eyes of the people standing there, who would see how was I going to take the scooter out of that cramped space at the end of the slope.
+Alisha continued, “It was difficult for me to park, but I managed anyway.
+We went to the store, and when mom finished her work, it was time to get back home.
+I could see people standing outside the store.
+They were watching me.
+They were going to see how I was about to take the scooter out of that cramped space.
 I had never done that.
-It was a nerve-racking situation for me.
+It was a nerve-wracking situation for me.
 Just then, the ear-splitting sound of a boy’s laughter made my heart pound.
-With goosebumps and a red face, I felt diminished, exposed."
+With goosebumps and a red face, I stood on the road, diminished and exposed.”

-"Self-doubt crippled me.
-I felt thrown in front of an audience and I felt I was not prepared.
-My legs trembled and I felt I was going to fail."
+“Self-doubt crippled me.
+The scooter that I moved around easily, everyday, felt like a monster-vehicle to me - a monster with big ears and a huge, green tongue.
+I felt thrown in front of an audience, and I felt I was not prepared.
+My legs trembled, and I felt I was going to fail.”

-"Adny, I turned around and told my mother, I will not be able to get the scooter out of this place.
-I cannot do this."
+“Adny, I turned around and told my mother, I will not be able to get that thing out of this place.
+I cannot do this.”

 “Grandmother said gently and firmly, “Who told you so?”
 She took her petite frame next to the scooter, yanked it off the stand, and gracefully rolled it back from the slope.”